There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 This is one of my favorite Chicago quotes from the city’s first female mayor, Jane Byrne: “Chicago’s neighborhoods have always been the city’s greatest strength.”

-Chicago, Illinois, feels like one big neighborhood.
+Chicago living feels like you’re part of one big neighborhood.
 No matter how big it may seem, you’re always running into people you know, whether you want to see them or not, because you’re all probably hanging out in the same places.

 There’s also loyalty among friends you make in Chicago.
-It feels like you’re all in this thing together.
+It feels like you’re all in this thing together when winter comes and you’re wondering why you live in Chicago.

 You just don’t get that in big cities like New York City, or even in what became my adopted home in San Diego.